jamescostian/borrow-state/README.md

 })
 ```

 While Operations 3 and 4 look like they may run concurrently with Operation 1 or 2, or maybe even between Operation 1 and 2, they will not.
-Operation 1 will occur first, followed by Operation 2, and that is garunteed.
+Operation 1 will occur first, followed by Operation 2, and that is guaranteed.
 Next, Operations 3 and 4 will occur concurrently, because they are both read-only operations.
-Operation 5 will not occur until both Operations 3 and 4 have unblocked (again, this is garunteed).
+Operation 5 will not occur until both Operations 3 and 4 have unblocked (again, this is guaranteed).

 The promise-based API allows for you to make a chain of promises which are run together, in sequential order, without any other operations on the state being allowed to run in between (unless it's a situation with read-only operations, which can be run concurrently because they shouldn't conflict).
 That's why Operation 2 occurs right after Operation 1, and nothing can get between them.
 There is a caveat due to this design though - you *must* call `.unblock()` when you finish all of the Operations you want to batch together (like Operations 1 and 2 are batched together and end with `.unblock()`).